Hackout2/repijson/README.md

 ##
 ```

-The *repijson* package does not convert dates dates represented as strings for you.
+The *repijson* package does not convert dates represented as strings for you.
 This is because the process
 of conversion from character to date-time is fraught with difficulty and the hidden corruption of dates is much
 worse than being told by R to provide date objects.
 Here we convert the dates in the example two data to real
 dates.
 We use POSIXct as this is more firendly to data.frames.